Is Copywriting Profitable? Does It Pay Well?

 Can Copywriters Scale Their Income?

 In a Quora thread, Deanna Blanchard shared she knows copywriters who “earn in the millions” each year.
-One writer was able to buy her mother a new house from a single royalty check.
+One writer could buy her mother a new house from a single royalty check.
 “Without royalties, it doesn’t matter how good you are,” she adds.
 “It’s nearly impossible to earn a 7-figure income if you’re just paid by project.”

 Is Six Figures as a Copywriter Really Possible?